Tour de France & UCI road World Championships

 Park Street turns into Thorpe Road, and heads past Nutwith Common/Oak Bank, then sharply uphill near the entrance to Hackfall Woods just before arriving at Grewelthorpe.

 In Grewelthorpe, there's a right-left dogleg to get onto the road to Kirkby Malzeard.
 These are great roads for cycling.
-Approaching Kirkby Malzeard, the riders will fork left, and cross the bridge over Kex Beck (being careful of the ducks - see main photo at the top of the page).
+Approaching Kirkby Malzeard, the riders will fork left, onto a road that has been re-surfaced (late autumn 2018), and is now nearly as smooth as Henry Iglesias.
+They follow the road down to cross the bridge over Kex Beck (being careful of the ducks).

 At the junction with the B6265, if a rider takes a glance to his left, he'll see G&T's, still (October 2018) in its rather magnificent 2014 Tour de France livery.
 Will it get a World Championships rainbow jersey makeover?

-(A lot of local rides from Harrogate come back to Ripley this way, and that little stretch on the B6165 is unpleasant.
+(A lot of local rides from Harrogate come back to Ripley this way, and that little stretch on the B6165 is a real stinker.
 The width of the road and its bends, coupled with many drivers' impatience and lack of consideration for people riding bikes, mean that you're almost guaranteed one or more dangerous close passes.
-Protected bike lanes, or at least some signs asking people to leave plenty of room, would be helpful).
+Protected bike lanes as the best option, or as a poor second some signs asking people to leave plenty of room, are needed).

 Tom Dumoulin, Primoz Roglic, Geraint Thomas, Jos van Emden, Chris Froome, Rohan Dennis.